A bit about us

 What's happening now

-The Wengers continue to travel, spending between four to six months out of each year on the road.
+The Wengers continued to travel, spending between four to six months out of each year on the road.
 Since the first seminar in 1987, Ray has been speaking on an expanding number of topics.